Designations Congruent with Things: Chapter 12

 He has looked better.

-He’s certain his appearance would improve if he could manage to fall asleep and stay that way for a reasonable length of time, but this seems unlikely to him, not while things remain so uncertain; not while he feels like he has both betrayed and been betrayed by the organization that so recently possessed his wholehearted affiliation; not while he and Newton are unemployed, staying in an American hotel in a city where they have only minimal contacts; not while his colleague has had one lucid hour out of the previous seventy-two.
+He’s certain his appearance would improve if he could manage to fall asleep and stay that way for a reasonable length of time, but this seems unlikely to him, not while things remain so uncertain; not while he feels like he has both betrayed and been betrayed by the organization that so recently possessed his wholehearted affiliation; not while he and Newton are unemployed, staying in an American hotel in a city where they have only minimal connections; not while his colleague has had one lucid hour out of the previous seventy-two.

-He retrieves his computer, returns to the bed, and sits, bracing his back against the headboard.
+Hermann retrieves his computer, returns to the bed, and sits, bracing his back against the headboard.

-He looks awake, and this is not ideal.
+He looks awake.
+This is not ideal.

 “Newton,” he says quietly.